benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 - it's hard to know what sort of viewership counts as "successful", but the ACMC conference videos (in total) are currently at 2.2k views and ~500h watch time

-- `ffmpeg` is _amazing_ for dealing with all the weird audio/video formats that presenters will send you, however until you grok that each `ffmpeg` run is actually setting up a graph of audio & video sinks, sources & filters you're doomed to copy-paste stuff from StackOverflow and then stare in bewilderment at cryptic error messages
+- in terms of wranging the videos pre-upload, [`ffmpeg`](https://ffmpeg.org/) is _amazing_ for dealing with all the weird audio/video formats that presenters will send you, however until you grok that each `ffmpeg` run is actually setting up a graph of audio & video sinks, sources & filters you're doomed to copy-paste stuff from StackOverflow and then stare in bewilderment at cryptic error messages (trust me...
+I learned this the hard way 😢)

 - not all presenters[^acmc-presenters] at an academic conference have the skills (or the inclination) to create an engaging video of their work, so depending